 We provide a range of support for people suffering eating disorder:

-West Sussex Family Eating Disorder Service, Chalkhill, Haywards Heath
+Pan-Sussex Children and Family Eating Disorder Service (CYP-FEDS), Chalkhill, Haywards Heath.